1888 visit by Alexander III to Baku

-The visit to Baku of the Emperor of the Russian Empire, Alexander III Alexandrovich, Empress Maria Feodorovna and their children, Nikolai Alexandrovich and Georgy Alexandrovich, took place on 8 (20) - 9 (21) October 1888.
+Emperor Alexander III of Russia, Empress Maria Feodorovna and their sons Nicholas and George visited Baku from 8 (20) to 9 (21) October 1888.
 This was the first and only visit of the Russian monarchs to Baku.

-By the time the Emperor and his family arrived in Baku, the city had already been the administrative center of the Baku province for 29 years and was considered, if not the first, then at least the second city in the Caucasus in terms of the number of inhabitants.
+By the time Alexander and his family arrived in Baku, the city had already been the administrative center of the Baku province for 29 years and was considered, if not the first, then at least the second city in the Caucasus in terms of the number of inhabitants.
 So, in 1888, according to the investigations begun by the police, up to 80 thousand people lived in Baku, most of them were Azerbaijanis (“Aderbeyjan Tatars” in the terminology of that time).
 The income of Baku in 1886 reached 327 thousand rubles, and the main source of it was the fee for the unloading of goods at the quays of the city (up to 90 thousand rubles).